lina-usc/pylossless/README.md

   betweeen 1-30Hz, while another analysis can use 1-second epochs with no filter, etc.)
 - You want to be able to do a hands on review of the pre-processing results for each file.

+## Fork Description

+This fork is mantained as a lightweight HPC ready version of the original implementation.

+All credit to the original Authors.

 ## 📘 Installation and usage instructions

 The development version can be installed from GitHub with